blacksmithgu/obsidian-dataview/docs/docs/query/queries.md

   - To obtain all pages which link FROM `[[note]]` (i.e., all the links in that file), use `FROM outgoing([[note]])`.

 You can compose these filters in order to get more advanced sources using `and` and `or`.

 - For example, `#tag and "folder"` will return all pages in `folder` and with `#tag`.
 - `[[Food]] or [[Exercise]]` will give any pages which link to `[[Food]]` OR `[[Exercise]]`.

+You can also "negate" sources to obtain anything that does NOT match a source using `-`:

+- `-#tag` will exclude files which have the given tag.
+- `#tag and -"folder"` will only include files tagged `#tag` which are NOT in `"folder"`.

 ### WHERE